 Clients’ interests must always be protected, and an attorney’s incapacity or death does not eliminate these responsibilities for those involved.
 The development of a contingency plan that includes provisions to allow closure of a law practice is needed to protect clients and the attorney’s estate.
 Similar obligations apply to other licensed professionals as well.

 Morris Hall offers the experience, capacity and resources to effectively serve professionals in every component of their immediate and long-term planning and estate planning for professionals needs.
 The attorneys at Morris Hall have published numerous books and articles and frequently lead seminars for colleagues, other professionals, clients and the public relating to estate planning, elder care, asset protection and business succession.
 Morris Hall accountants are certified public accountants, and Morris Hall financial planners are professionally licensed in Arizona.

 Contact Our Experienced Attorneys

-Morris Hall’s offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Morris Hall’s offices are located in Phoenix, Tucson, and communities throughout Arizona.
 Contact Morris hall to arrange a consultation at Morris hall’s nearest location with one of our estate planning lawyers.